-Today the Campaign for Female Education (CAMFED) released its 2018 Annual Review.
-The latest numbers speak to the power of young women’s leadership: 140,000 educated young women in the CAMFED alumnae network, CAMA, now spearhead our programs, united by an unrelenting commitment to ensure that no girl is excluded from education.
+Today the CAMFED (the Campaign for Female Education) released its 2018 Annual Review.
+The latest numbers speak to the power of young women’s leadership: 140,000 educated young women in the CAMFED Association, CAMA, now spearhead our programs, united by an unrelenting commitment to ensure that no girl is excluded from education.

-“With [CAMFED’s] alumnae, CAMA, the women who have been through and been supported, you know you're with women who are strong and powerful, going to change their communities, change their nations, and I ultimately think will change the continent of Africa." - Julia Gillard, 27th Prime Minister of Australia, Chair of the Global Partnership for Education, and Patron of CAMFED
+“With [CAMFED’s Association,] CAMA, the women who have been through and been supported, you know you're with women who are strong and powerful, going to change their communities, change their nations, and I ultimately think will change the continent of Africa." - Julia Gillard, 27th Prime Minister of Australia, Chair of the Global Partnership for Education, and Patron of CAMFED

 1 million girls on the path to success

 “Together we have to give more girls the chance we got.
 All of us stand here today as a living testament to the potential wasted when children are denied their right to education.
-Together, we are an unstoppable movement for change.” - Tisiyenji, CAMA Leader, Zambia
+Together, we are an unstoppable movement for change.” - Tisiyenji, CAMFED Association leader, Zambia

 117,480 students were supported to go to primary and secondary school through international donor funds

-706,867 students were supported to go to primary and secondary school by CAMA members
+706,867 students were supported to go to primary and secondary school by CAMFED Association members

 344,599 students were supported to go to primary and secondary school by our partner communities

-By 2018, 3,916 CAMA members had been trained as Transition Guides, supporting graduates on the journey to higher education, entrepreneurship or employment, reaching more than 65,000 young women
+By 2018, 3,916 CAMFED Association members had been trained as Transition Guides, supporting graduates on the journey to higher education, entrepreneurship or employment, reaching more than 65,000 young women

 Together we’re united in the knowledge that girls’ education and women’s empowerment is the closest we have to a silver bullet in the fight against poverty, inequality and climate change.
-With your support we have unlocked a powerful force for change - the leaders in CAMA, with the potential to transform Africa and the world.
+With your support we have unlocked a powerful force for change - the CAMFED Association, with the potential to transform Africa and the world.